mui/material-ui/docs/data/joy/components/autocomplete/autocomplete.md

 {{"demo": "Highlights.js"}}

-### GitHub's picker
+### GitHub label picker

-To reproduce GitHub's label picker, the `Autocomplete` is rendered inside a [`PopperUnstyled`](/base/react-popper/).
-To remove the popup behavior from the autocomplete, replace the listbox slot with the `AutocompleteListbox` component.
+To reproduce GitHub's label picker, the Autocomplete is rendered inside an [Unstyled Popper](/base/react-popper/).
+To remove the popup behavior from the autocomplete, replace the listbox slot with the Autocomplete Listbox component.

 {{"demo": "GitHubLabel.js"}}

 ### Virtualization

-Search within 10,000 randomly generated options.
+Search within 10,000 randomly-generated options.
 The list is virtualized thanks to [react-window](https://github.com/bvaughn/react-window).

 {{"demo": "Virtualize.js"}}

 ## Events

-If you would like to prevent the default key handler behavior, you can set the event's `defaultMuiPrevented` property to `true`:
+To prevent the default key handler behavior, you can set the event's `defaultMuiPrevented` property to `true`:

 ```jsx
 <Autocomplete